 Search guys’ networks maybe large but it doesn’t mean that they are valuable for clients or potential candidates.
 This is logical since agents benefit more from their network than their network from them; and when we look at search guys specifically, who are after people not looking for new jobs, they provide actual value only to current clients (even for those ideally NOT through their network) and to a lesser degree to shortlisted candidates: percentage wise – in proportion to their total network– this is close to zero.
 Even if we consider potential benefits to their network the ratio is not much better for the same reasons.

 Search guys are of course selling heavily the size of their network.
 This is typically a sign of the clients and/or the search guys being clueless.
-People hiring search firms often tell me: I spoke with this guy and I couldn’t finish explaining what the situation was, he kept on interrupting by telling me who he knows who maybe relevant…
+People hiring search firms often complain: I spoke with this guy and I couldn’t even finish explaining what the situation was, he kept on interrupting by telling me who he knows who maybe relevant…

 Strongly related to the size of the network is when local search guys sell the “I know everybody” proposition.
 The disadvantage of the search guy “knowing everybody” is that the chance that he will subconsciously screen out candidates before even starting the search is big.
 A search guy who is not that tied in to the social fabric in a particular location and performs a thorough research will go in without any preconceived notions and talks even to candidates that others may not even think about approaching for whatever reason.

 Only influential people (the ones high caliber people tend to call before making big decisions) have valuable networks and the size of the network obviously has no co-relation to its value.
-By being professional agents with one single weapon (similarly to real estate agents and similar), search guys’ sphere of influence is highly limited and so is the value of their network.
+By being professional agents with one single weapon (similarly to real estate agents, management consultants and similar), search guys’ sphere of influence is highly limited and so is the value of their network.

 Excerpt from the upcoming book: the Funny business of executive search